vict-shevchenko/mb-app/README.md

 ### React-router as a routing library
 1. The most solid solution for usage with react
-2. Has a dinamic routing since v.4 *add*
+2. Has a dinamic routing since v.4 So Route is just a react component, that causes routing as app renderes.

 ### Jest as testing framework (this project does not have tests)
 1. Has everything, what can be needed for testing out of the box, like spy, asserts.